Scaling up food production: 12 dos and don’ts

 - Can one piece of equipment be used to scale-up multiple products?
 You will need to evaluate the products’ ingredients, viscosities and solids content to determine this.

-5. DO factor in ingredient kill steps.
+5. DO factor in ingredient kill steps for scaling up food production.

 Safety is a foremost concern for suppliers, consumers, and regulatory agencies.
 Products must not contain harmful microorganisms, and as such, a kill step—cooking, pasteurizing, or a pathogen-killing wash—is typically needed to ensure food is safe.
 Public safety and your company’s reputation is at stake.
 A hazard analysis of each step of your production will determine when and how the risk of microbial contamination can be minimized.